Chlorinating Private Water Supplies

 10. A chlorine test kit is recommended and can be used to determine that all of the chlorine has been discharged from the well and plumbing fixtures.

-11. A water test can taken at any point 10 or more days after the last chlorine odor is noticed and submitted to a certified water testing lab for analysis.
-Water test bottles can be obtained from the Health Office, contact us for more information.
+11. A water test can be taken at any point 10 or more days after the last chlorine odor is noticed and submitted to a certified water testing lab for analysis.

 It should be noted that some types of wells like flowing artesian wells or wells deriving their water from fractured limestone may need special procedures to accomplish a thorough chlorination as these features may prevent proper dispersal of chlorine throughout the well and subsequent disinfection treatment.
 Please contact us for more information or to arrange water testing.